 A general call stressing that “everyone has right to life saving interventions” was initiated by the Special Rapporteur on the right to health and issued by more than 60 mandate holders.
 They stressed that the COVID-19 crisis cannot be solved with public health and emergency measures only; all other human rights must be addressed too.

 Mandate holders have continued to identify trends, emerging issues and formulate advice in connection with the emergency.
-As of 10 November 2020, they issued 117 press releases, 13 guidance and other tools and 17 official and one unofficial reports to HRC/GA have been presented.
+As of 22 January 2021, they had issued 136 press releases, 14 guidance and other tools and 14 official and one unofficial reports.
 A one page infographic on SP actions is available at this